yuvraj2304/yuvraj2304/README.md

    <h1>Technical Skills 🛠</h1>

-I have learned and have a keen interest in the Data Science feid.
+I have learned and have a keen interest in the Data Science feild.
 Also i have learned webdevelopment and having knowledge of HTML, CSS & Javascript.
 Beside that I have also learned Python and also has the knowledge of C++.
 I also know how to use Vs-Code for doing contribution on github and also learning git.

 <p align="center">
 <img alt="C++" src="https://img.shields.io/badge/c++-%2300599C.svg?&style=for-the-badge&logo=c%2B%2B&ogoColor=white" />